Tokyo Tower: Functions

 Tokyo Tower's two main revenue sources are antenna leasing and tourism.
-It functions as a radio and television broadcasting antenna support structure and is a tourist destination that houses several different attractions.
+It functions as a radio and television broadcasting antenna support structure and is a tourist destination that houses a variety of attractions.
 The tower recorded its 190 millionth visitor in 2024.
-Visitor numbers had been steadily declining, bottoming out at 2.3 million in 2000 before rising since then.
+Previously, visitor numbers had steadily declined in the 1990s, bottoming out at 2.3 million in 2000 before rising again.

-The first area tourists visit upon reaching the tower is FootTown, a four-story building stationed directly under the tower.
-There, visitors can eat, shop, and visit several museums and galleries.
+The first area tourists visit upon reaching the tower is FootTown, a five-story building stationed directly at the base.
+There, visitors can eat, shop, and enjoy various novelties and attractions.
 Elevators that depart from the first floor of FootTown can be used to reach the first of two observation decks, the two-story Main Observatory.
 For the price of another ticket, visitors can board another set of elevators from the second floor of the Main Observatory to reach the final observation deck—the Special Observatory.
+The names were changed following renovation of the top deck in 2018.